Review

 Torchwood

-A spin-off project that, as Kim Gravelle quickly realized, is to Russel T. Davies’ Doctor Who as Angel was to Buffy — right down to the immortality and the trench coat, really.
-CBC aired first-season episodes cut down from their original fifty minutes; if they pick up the second season, a similar approach seems likely.
-It does slightly injure the nuance and pacing, qualities that are already not rock solid on this show.
-As expected, the tone and content aren’t as much in the family fun mould; given the way Doctor Who has tended to uncork the trauma toward each season’s end, there’s no telling where things are headed.
-Second-season episodes were more consistent in quality, but the series is still not as tough as it pretends to be and would do well to embrace warmer subject matter and to approach its hi-jinks with a lighter heart — more 1.9 “Random Shoes” and 2.1 “Kiss Kiss, Bang Bang”; less 1.6 “Countrycide” and 2.2 “Sleeper”.
+As expected, the tone and content aren’t so much in the family fun mould; given the way Davies-era Doctor Who tended to uncork the trauma toward each season’s end, it’s no surprise that some bad stuff happens to just about everyone.
+Second-season episodes were more consistent in quality, but the series was still not as tough as it pretended to be and would do well to embrace warmer subject matter and to approach its hi-jinks with a lighter heart — more 1.9 “Random Shoes” and 2.1 “Kiss Kiss, Bang Bang”; less 1.6 “Countrycide” and 2.2 “Sleeper”.

 Terminator: The Sarah Connor Chronicles

-CTV (orig.
+Out on video (orig.
 Fox)

 With a title that makes it sound exactly like something you don’t want to watch, Sarah Connor exceeds expectations within the first minute of its first episode, opening with a monologue that manages to be expository and moving, setting out the premise of the show in an accessible emotional context.
 Which is not to say that the story is short on guns ’n’ robots, following on more or less directly from 1991’s Terminator 2: Judgment Day.
-The character work is not insubstantial, however, and the early episodes are constructed with obvious care, with the time-travelling, apocalypse-resisting concept framing an accessible parent/teenager relationship in which Sarah Connor is simultaneously the world’s worst and best mother.
+The character work is substantial and the early episodes are constructed with obvious care, with the time-travelling, apocalypse-resisting concept framing a classic parent/teenager relationship in which Sarah Connor is simultaneously the world’s worst and best mother.
 Worst because she’s demanding, anxious, and refuses to let her son, John, settle down and be himself.
 Best because, well, she’s doing it all to save him from the unstoppable killer robots and a future in which humanity is doomed.
-Sarah Connor is founded on a literalized metaphor for parenthood that also gets you limitless opportunities for shooting and explosions.
+Sarah Connor is founded on a literalized metaphor for motherhood that also gets you limitless opportunities for shooting and explosions.

 Print